-So you’ve decided to take the leap and re-turf your lawn, congratulations I’m sure it’ll look great!
+So you’ve decided to take the leap and re-turf your lawn, congratulations I’m sure it will look fantastic!

-But you will have to treat it differently than you did before, it needs special attention after being laid in order for it to establish in your garden properly without problems.
-But no need to worry, it’s much easier than it sounds, there’s just a couple of things you’ll to focus on more than others.
+But you will have to treat it differently than you did before, it needs special attention after being laid for it to establish in your garden correctly without problems.

 Stay off The Grass

 This may feel like something of a challenge, especially if you have kids who just want to get outside and play, but it is one of the most important steps in getting your new lawn fully established.

 For the first full season, you’ll need to limit how often you use your lawn if you don’t then it could end up quite uneven and bumpy.
 I know this can be quite annoying, but this is when it is most vulnerable as the young grasses are not yet tough enough to withstand the excessive use that more mature lawns can during the summer.

 If you absolutely must transport things across it, then I recommend placing some boards on top of the grass to act as a walkway over the lawn, this should limit any pressure exposed to the lawn.

 However, if you want to stay on the safe side, I wouldn’t recommend that you even walk on it until its roots have embedded on the soil, which could take a number of weeks.

 There are ways in which you can check how well the roots are embedding and one of the easiest is to try and lift up a corner of the new turf and if it doesn’t lift up easily then the roots have gotten deep enough into the soil underneath.